isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Book Bugs: Rescuers of Stories Lost (Main Page).md

 All card redemptions at the libraries are while stocks last.

-By participating in Book Bugs: Rescuers of Stories Lost, you are agreeing to our [Terms and Conditions](https://childrenandteens.nlb.gov.sg/bookbugsr/termsandconditions/)
+By participating in Book Bugs: Rescuers of Stories Lost, you are agreeing to our [Terms and Conditions](https://childrenandteens.nlb.gov.sg/bookbugsr/termsandconditions/).

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>

 ### Card Availabilities
-Our Book Bugs are working hard.
-Due to high redemptions, cards may be out of stock at some public libraries.
-Look out for the final re-release of #46-#50, #56-#60, #66-#70, #76-#80 shiny cards on 26 December 2022*, while stocks last!

-Please note that the availabilities are not updated in real time.
+All Book Bugs cards have been fully redeemed.
+Thank you for your enthusiastic support!

 | **Library Branch** | **Status** |
 | ------------------ | ---------- |